jonatanvm/s4ml-project/README.md

 # Course repository for: Special Course in Computer Science: Advanced Topics in Systems for Big Data and Machine Learning

 This project includes the course project and [study logs](https://github.com/jonatanvm/s4ml-project/tree/master/uploads/study-logs) done during the course.

+### Description

+This project is a demo of a Django server which pulls trading data such as EUR/USD prices using the FXCM API and allows users to create models to run on the data.
+The models have an option to be either "test" or "production" models, where the idea is that the production models would actually trade.

+The project is meant to be used, and is built for the Heroku platform, where various of the subtasks are partitioned to their own subtasks.
+Heroku would allow for the dynamic changing of the subprocesses processing capabilities.
+Heroku would also offer free SSL security and allow users to access the platform on the web.

 ### How to run